GromovoiStanislav/NestJS-Microservices/README.md

 - 42 - NestJS microservice with Kafka simple example
 - 43 - NestJS microservices monorepo with Kafka and Prisma
 - 44 - NestJS with Kafka simple example
+- 45 - NestJS with Kafka simple implementation